RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Linear algebra**, the study of systems of linear equations and their solutions; and
 - **Differential equations**, which studies equations that connect the current state of a quantity to its rates of change.

-Both tool sets are foundational in their own right; but as we will see, they can also mutually support each other in interesting and useful ways.
+Both tool sets are foundational in their own right.
+But as we will see, they can also mutually support each other in interesting and useful ways.

 **This syllabus contains all the information you need to navigate the course.** The main document will be kept continuously up to date at this link.
 When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
 A PDF version of the syllabus will also be available on Blackboard in the *Syllabus and Calendar* area, but it will not be updated unless there is a major change.